Defining a Many-to-Many Relationship

 All Sales Reasonsas the value for the AllMemberName property of the Sales Reasons hierarchy.

 All Sales Reasonsas the value for AttributeAllMemberName property of the Sales Reason dimension.

 To add the newly created dimension to the Analysis Services Tutorial cube as a cube dimension, switch to Cube Designer.
 On the Cube Structure tab, right-click in the Dimensions pane and select Add Cube Dimension.

 In the Add Cube Dimension dialog box, select Sales Reason and then click OK.

 On the File menu, click Save All.

 Defining the Many to Many Relationship

 Switch to Cube Designer for the Analysis Services Tutorial cube, and then click the Dimension Usage tab.

 Notice that the Sales Reason dimension has a regular relationship defined with the Internet Sales Reason measure group, but has no relationship defined with the Internet Sales or Reseller Sales measure groups.
 Notice also that the Internet Sales Order Details dimension has a regular relationship defined with the Internet Sales Reason dimension, which in turn has a Fact Relationship with the Internet Sales measure group.
 If this dimension was not present (or another dimension with a relationship with both the Internet Sales Reason and the Internet Sales measure group were not present), you would not be able to define the many-to-many relationship.

-Click the ellipsis button (...) in the cell at the intersection of the Internet Sales measure group and the Sales Reason dimension and then click the browse button (...).
+Click the cell at the intersection of the Internet Sales measure group and the Sales Reason dimension and then click the browse button (...).